Pause with Us

 Shake, shake, shake your body.
 Dancing works well too.

 Vigorous exercise can be helpful.
-Even a brisk walk.
+Even a brisk walk can help move the energy around.

-Consider TRE [trauma releasing exercises, on youtube, find an instructor you like].
-Make sure you pause if it feels too uncomfortable. *Can be vulnerable positioning, take care if you’ve experienced sexual violence.
+Consider TRE [trauma releasing exercises] on youtube.
+Be sure to find an instructor you like.
+Make sure you pause if it feels too uncomfortable and go slowly. *Can be vulnerable positioning, take care if you’ve experienced sexual violence.*

-Take a 5-10 minute movement break throughout your day.
+Invitation: Add a 5-10 minute movement break throughout your day for a few weeks.

 Fractals have a way of calming the mind and reducing stress.